TN 27 (06-24)

 1. Averaging when work stops

-When a person worked for a continuous period but is no longer working, average earnings over the actual period of time that he or she actively engaged in work activity if there were no significant changes in work patterns or earnings.
+When a person worked for a continuous period but is no longer working, average earnings over the actual period of time that they actively engaged in work activity if there were no significant changes in work patterns or earnings.
 Consider the following when determining the averaging period:

 • Earnings, and